Central Idea and Doctrine: The Resurrection of Christ and of us. Practical application: Joy.

 - “[A]nd granted that he be visible, not to all the people, but to us,” to the Apostles and disciples, some five hundred in all.

 - “[T]he witnesses chosen by God in advance, who ate and drank with him after he rose from the dead.”
-Our Lord ate and drank with them, both as the sign of human fellowship but also to show his body was really alive, that he was not a ghost or apparition of some kind.
+Our Lord ate and drank with them, both as the sign of human fellowship and to show his body was really alive, that he was not a ghost or apparition of some kind.

 - “He commissioned us to preach to the people and testify that he is the one appointed by God as judge of the living and the dead.”
 This was the Apostles’ commission to “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Mt 28:19-20).